Microvolna/post-generator-for-site/README.md

 I immediately noticed that the ideas and posts began to repeat themselves and added a list of used ideas.

 Later, I added a couple of small functions: the use of emojis and an example of a post (so that the program can generate posts in your style)

+It will not be convenient for the end user to use, so I made a GUI on PyQt5.

 ## Consequences